 Fun event swag

 Research shows that 82 percent of nonprofits hold fundraising events, including golf tournaments, competitive races and galas.
-Selling merchandise can help extend an event’s reach from a single day to a month, a year or more than a decade.
+Selling merchandise (PDF) can help extend an event’s reach from a single day to a month, a year or more than a decade.

 For example, if you’re hosting a golf outing, consider selling the Beverage Wrench Tee Holder.
 They can use it at your event and on many golf outings to come.
 Each time they’ll remember your organization.
 Some nonprofit promotional items can be used as both thank-you gifts and as sellable merchandise.
 Give T-shirts to all the volunteers at an event, making them easier to spot.
 Then, sell identical shirts as a way to raise additional funds.